How Much Cash or Money Can I Have Without Affecting SSI Disability Eligibility?

 • flexible spending accounts for health care.

-All other cash, money in bank accounts, and savings are counted toward the resource limit, with the exception of money in special savings accounts like an ABLE account, Individual Development Account, or PASS (Program to Achieve Self-Support) savings account.
+All other cash, money in the bank, and savings are counted toward the resource limit, with the exception of money in special savings accounts like an ABLE account, Individual Development Account (for TANF funds), or PASS (Program to Achieve Self-Support) savings account.

-Note that you can't have $2,000 in cash (as an individual) if you have other "countable assets."
+Note that you can't have $2,000 in cash (as an individual) if you have other "countable resources."
 You can have the full $2,000 in cash only if you don't have other countable assets.
-For instance, say you have jewelry that you bought for investment and it's worth $1,000.
+For instance, say you have jewelry that you bought for investment or sale and it's worth $1,000.
 You can have only another $1,000 in cash.

 Besides Money, What Else Does Social Security Count as Assets?